melissabreynolds/personalsite/README.md

-A personal website for Melissa Reynolds, Perkins-Cotsen Postdoctoral Fellow in the Society of Fellows at Princeton University.
+A personal website for Melissa Reynolds, David Bartholomae Postdoctoral Fellow, Rutgers University.
 Built using Jekyll Now by Barry Clark.